memorah/snipets/snipets/Wordpress/Switch between light and dark mode.md

        setTheme('theme-light');
    }
 }
-// Immediately invoked function to set the theme on initial load (function () {
+// Immediately invoked function to set the theme on initial load// (function () {
    if (localStorage.getItem('theme') === 'theme-dark') {
        setTheme('theme-dark');